-A new study on the practice of attempting to a force change to the sexual orientation of LGBTQ-identified young adults, known as “ex-gay conversion therapy,” has proven it to be highly dangerous to the youth it is being pushed upon.
+A new study from the Family Acceptance Project on the practice of attempting to a force change to the sexual orientation of LGBTQ-identified adolescents, known as “conversion therapy,” has proven it to be highly dangerous to the youth who experience attempts to change their identity from parents, therapists and religious leaders.

-The study, published by the Journal of Homosexuality, showed that when a parent attempted to change their LGBTQ child’s orientation, they double the chance of attempted suicide compared to those who did not undergo the practice.
+The study, published by the Journal of Homosexuality, showed that when a parent attempted to change their LGBTQ child’s orientation, they double the chance of attempted suicide compared to those whose parents did not try to change their identity.

 What’s more, suicide attempts triple if the therapy goes beyond just the parents and therapists or religious leaders are brought in.